Logo

 3.

-Josephine Baker was the first black woman to star in a major motion picture, the 1927 silent film Siren of the Tropics, directed by and.
+Josephine Baker was the first black woman to star in a major motion picture, the 1927 French silent film Siren of the Tropics, directed by and.

 4.

-Josephine Baker's costume, consisting of only a short skirt of artificial bananas and a beaded necklace, became an iconic image and a symbol both of the Jazz Age and the Roaring Twenties.
+Josephine Baker's costume, consisting only of a short skirt of artificial bananas and a beaded necklace, became an iconic image and a symbol both of the Jazz Age and the Roaring Twenties.

 5.